\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

-The median satellite stellar mass function from \simba\ show very good agreement with the observation results, which confirms that the tuning down for one region was successful even when considering all 324 regions. \simba\ and \gadgetx\ agree at $M_*\ga 10^{10} \hMsun$, below which \gadgetx\ falls below the observations.
+The median satellite stellar mass function \Romeel{(SSMF)} from \simba\ show very good agreement with the observation results, which confirms that the tuning down for one region was successful even when considering all 324 regions. \simba\ and \gadgetx\ agree at $M_*\ga 10^{10} \hMsun$, below which \gadgetx\ falls below the observations.
 There are some interesting features, such as \gadgetx\ showing a strong peak at $M_*\ga 10^{10.3} \hMsun$ and \simba\ showing a steep decline at slightly higher masses; we suspect that these arise due to the onset of strong AGN feedback at these masses~\citep{Dave2019}.
 This is because the BH is seeded and AGN feedback is in action when the galaxy stellar mass reach $M_* \sim 10^{10.5} \hMsun$, which then halts galaxy growth and piles up galaxies just below this threshold.
 A more gradual onset of AGN feedback with halo mass may produce a smoother SSMF; we leave this for a future work.

 Using the Hydrangea simulations, \cite{Bahe2017} reported very good agreement when compared with satellite stellar mass functions from various observations \citep{Yang2009,Vulcani2011,Wang2012}, down to lower masses than we can probe in \theth.
 Although \fable\ did not show its satellite stellar mass function, \cite{Henden2020} found that the fraction of the total stellar mass in satellite galaxies is significantly smaller in FABLE clusters ($\sim$40 per cent) than observed.
 This could be caused by the stars in their satellite galaxies being stripped at an accelerated rate which would also result in a larger ICL mass fraction.
-It is generally the case that it is easier to strip stars in lower resolution simulations, owing to less deep potential wells, hence this effect may also be relevant for \theth.
+It is generally the case that it is easier to strip stars in lower resolution simulations, owing to less deep potential wells, hence this effect may also be relevant for \theth. \Romeel{Planned higher-resolution runs will be able to quantify this in the future.}